BryanRuan/BryanRuan/itmo356/Review-Questions/Chapter-05/rq-chapter-05.md

     c. etc

 18) What is the directory where all the essential command binaries are stored?

    a. bin

-19) What is the directory that holds all of the user’s home directories? (no slash, just the name)
+19) What is the absolute path of a user's home directory, assuming the user is named controller?

 /home/controller